 PROVIDING A BROAD RANGE OF MEDIATION SERVICES, FROM THE HIGHLY COMPLEX TO THE MORE STRAIGHTFORWARD

 Research shows that family mediation services can be a very effective way for families to resolve conflicts.
 It is proven to be faster, less costly and – crucially – less adversarial than divorcing through the courts.
 It can help a couple take control of their family’s future, making constructive decisions together rather than asking someone else to decide what should happen to their children or finances.

 Blake Morgan’s family mediation service is run by two specialist solicitors who have 50 years of family law experience between them.
-Our solicitor in Oxford, Christine Plews, is accredited with the Family Mediation Council and holds a postgraduate certificate (OXON) in counselling, meaning our mediation services are second to none.
+Our mediation services combine legal aspects of family law disputes whilst paying full regard to the emotional side.

 Main Areas Of Practice

 Our expert family mediation service can be issue-specific or cover a range of issues including property and children.
 Blake Morgan has a broad range of expertise in mediation – from the highly complex with significant wealth and jurisdiction issues, to the more straightforward.
 Clients can contact our mediators directly themselves or their solicitor may recommend trying mediation to avoid Court.

 Our Family Mediation Service can offer Child Inclusive Mediation so that the children are spoken to, in a separate meeting, as part of their parents' mediation.
 This gives a voice to the children which is very helpful in their short and longer term child development.
 It may also aid you in your decision making process.
 Therapeutic support is also available.
 We offer the Family Mediation Voucher Scheme when discussing children matters, which enables clients (with our support) to claim a £500 voucher from the Government towards the cost of their mediation.